awsdocs/amazon-gamelift-developer-guide/doc_source/match-client.md

 **Ticket ID**
 A unique ticket ID assigned to the request\.
 Everything related to the request, including events and notifications, will reference the ticket ID\.
 **Player data**
-List of players you want to create a match for\.
-If you include multiple players in a request, FlexMatch creates a single match with all players and tries to assign them to the same team\.
-If no match is possible with all listed players, the request can never succeed\.
+List of players that you want to create a match for\.
+If any of the players in the request do not meet match requirements, based on the match rules and latency minimums, the matchmaking request will never result in a successful match\.
+You can include up to ten players in a match request\.
+When there are multiple players in a request, FlexMatch tries to create a single match and assign all players to the same team \(randomly selected\)\.
+If a request contains too many players to fit in one of the match teams, the request will fail to be matched\.
+For example, if you've set up your matchmaker to create 2v2 matches \(two teams of two players\), you cannot send a matchmaking request containing more than two players\.
 A player \(identified by their player ID\) can only be included in one active matchmaking request at a time\.
 When you create a new request for a player, any active matchmaking tickets with the same player ID are automatically canceled\.
 For each listed player, include the following data:
   + *Player ID *– Each player must have a unique player ID, which you generate\.
 See [Generate Player IDs](player-sessions-player-identifiers.md)\.